Effective Practices

 - Use your climate survey results and focus group input to understand and educate about the challenges your students face in their lives outside of class that might affect their engagement in class.
 Pay particular attention to students from .

 - Provide periodic opportunities for all students to provide (possibly anonymous) feedback on courses during the term.
+See the section on How to Select and Use Various Assessment Methods in Your Program for guidance on how to use student feedback forms for formative assessment.

 - Ensure that there are mechanisms for students and/or to provide feedback to on student interactions, and that instructional staff and instructional support staff know how to intervene appropriately in cases of ineffective group dynamics and/or problematic behavior.
 Ensure that instructional staff and instructional support staff communicate expectations for interactions and use active intervention to help students understand which behaviors are problematic and to discourage such behaviors.